-Identify factors such as time horizon and risk tolerance to help decide your target allocation
+Identify factors such as time horizon and risk tolerance to help you decide your target allocation

 Don’t put all your eggs in one basket.
-This timeless comment, passed down for generations, is true when it comes to investing.
+This timeless comment, passed down for generations, is a classic phrase when it comes to investing.
 Whether you’re just starting your investing journey, enjoying retirement, or at any point in between, having the right mix of investments (known as “asset allocation”) can help you weather the market’s ups and downs and pursue your goals.

 But how many baskets should you have, and how many eggs should be in each basket?
 In other words, how do you determine the appropriate asset allocation by age and by other factors?